 Two pages is the standard length for most resumes.
 There are exceptions, of course - if you “(1) are searching for an internship; (2) just graduated school; or (3) are relatively new to the workforce”, then you should try to keep your resume to one page, according to TopResume.
 On the other end of the spectrum are job seekers with decades of experience: “executives or senior-level managers” with “a long list of accomplishments and experiences”, or “people in the sciences or in academia who want to include their licenses, patents, or publications” can allow their resumes to grow to three or more pages if necessary, according to Alison Doyle at The Balance.

 For most job seekers, however, with five to fifteen years of related experience, two pages should be enough to showcase your major skills and accomplishments.
 Indeed, there is some value in keeping your resume brief - “Short and concise means that employers are more likely to read the parts you most care about” says Alison Green of Ask a Manager.
 Keep it short to be sure that recruiters are seeing the best information as fast as possible.

 Please note that the above information pertains mainly to North American resumes - to learn more about resume length in countries around the world, visit our international CV guide.

-When choosing a CV design, research the industry you are in and the company you are applying to.
+When choosing a CV design, research your chosen industry and the company you are applying to.
 It is important that the design you select meets the expectations of your field and potential employer.

-In a modern industry, a more modern CV layout will will likely work best.
-If you are looking to work in technology or the arts, a forward-looking CV will be most impressive.
-CV templates with some colour, the addition of images, and more creative designs are recommended.
+In a creative or more modern industry, a clean CV layout will likely work best.
+This is especially true if your job search focuses on companies in the arts or technology sectors.
+For these types of organizations, opt for CV templates with some colour, the addition of images, and more creative designs.
 VisualCV’s Onyx template, for example, features a large banner image to catch the eye:

 The Modern and Vida templates, meanwhile, allow for a splash of colour and look great with a built-in Portfolio: